IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

 <br/>

-The pixels value varies between 0 and 255, hence the derivatives will be in the tens or hundres.
+The pixels value varies between 0 and 255, hence the derivatives will be in the tens or hundreds.
 A reasonable *low-high threshold* ratio is 1:2 or 1:3.

 #### Region Selection